circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ## Download Artifacts

-The following section details the steps you need to follow to download artifacts generated when a job is run.
-We will go through the steps of returning a list of artifacts for a job, and then changing the command we run to download the full set of artifacts.
-If you are looking for instructions to download the latest artifacts for a pipeline, without needing to specify a job number, see our [API v1.1 guide](https://circleci.com/docs/2.0/artifacts/#downloading-all-artifacts-for-a-build-on-circleci) – keep checking back here as this functionality will be added to API v2 in the future.
+The following section details the steps you need to follow to download artifacts that are generated when a job is run, first, returning a list of artifacts for a job, and then downloading the full set of artifacts.
+If you are looking for instructions for downloading the _latest_ artifacts for a pipeline, without needing to specify a job number, see our [API v1.1 guide](https://circleci.com/docs/2.0/artifacts/#downloading-all-artifacts-for-a-build-on-circleci) – keep checking back here as this functionality will be added to API v2 in the future.

 ### Prerequisites